-The division's activities include fisheries management and research, ecosystem and habitat assessment, instream flow and river studies, fish production, fish kill assessments, environmental contaminant analysis, natural resources damage recovery, wetlands conservation, permitting, angler education and information, and fishing access.
-Division staff are located in Austin, San Marcos, three regional offices, 15 district offices, one research center, and five fish hatcheries.
+The division's activities include fisheries management and research, ecosystem and habitat assessment, instream flow and river studies, fish production, fish kill assessments, natural resources damage recovery, wetlands conservation, permitting, angler education and information, and fishing access.
+Division staff are located in Austin, San Marcos, two regional offices, 15 district offices, one research center, and five fish hatcheries.
 This includes the Texas Freshwater Fisheries Center in Athens, which combines a state-of-the-art fish hatchery with an educational visitors' center.

 4200 Smith School Road